saehong/RL-BATT-DDPG/README.md

 ```

+* Launch the notebook file (.ipynb) in the sub-folder for deeper analysis.

-Figures and Results are saved in "figures" in the repository.
+Figures and Results are saved in "figures" in each subfolders of the repository.
 The figures in the manuscript are different from repository results because the battery model is adopted from company-owned battery parameters.

 ## Results